 Taxation: According to the 1997 Tax Law, NGOs do not pay taxes on their income, if they are organizations with either religious, charitable, scientific, literary, or educational purposes.
 (Article 9 of the Tax law)

 Financial transparency: NGOs are accountable to the public that they aim to serve, and to their donors through financial audits.
 To guard against financial mismanagement and corruption, the recently enacted Anti-corruption Law will be applicable to everyone, including public authorities, civil society actors and private enterprises.
 The new LANGO provides that domestic and foreign NGOs must annually report on activities and finances, and are subject to government audits.

 Self-regulatory mechanism: NGOs in Cambodia have established a Voluntary Certification Scheme.
 To be certified by this system, NGOs must comply with a Code of Ethical Principles.
 The system is recognized at international and national levels as an effective way to build accountability and transparency.

 Internet privacy: The Law on Telecommunications was approved in December 2015 with provisions that give the government sweeping powers to spy on electronic communications and criminalize communication deemed to cause “national insecurity,” among other reasons.

-4. The Ministry of Interior is reportedly drafting a Law to Protect State Secrets.
-It would aim to protect “state secrets in order to ensure national secrecy is strictly protected.”
+7. Since 2015, the Ministry of Interior has reportedly been drafting a Law to Protect State Secrets with the assistance from Vietnam for training Cambodian officials.
+The draft law would aim to protect “state secrets in order to ensure national secrecy is strictly protected” and to “prevent against faked or doctored documents.”
 However, the concern is that the drafting process has not been open and transparent.

 The LANGO provides the following definitions for NGOs and Associations: